microsoft/bonsai-gym/README.md

 The second is `SIM_WORKSPACE`.
 You can find this in the URL after `/workspaces/` once you are logged in to the platform.

-There is also an optional `SIM_API_HOST` key, but if it is not set it will default to `https://api.bons.ai`.

 If you're launching your simulator from the command line, make sure that you have these two environment variables set.
 If you like, you could use the following example script: